IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="grid-multi-row-layout-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

-The declaration of `Multi Row Layout` is achieved through [`igx-column-layout`]({environment:angularApiUrl}/classes/igxcolumnlayoutcomponent.html) component.
-Those `igx-column-layout` components should be considered as specific blocks, which contain `igx-column` component.
-There should be no columns outside of those blocks and no usage of `IgxColumnGroupComponent` when applying Multi Row Layout.
-Each block should define complete [grid layout](https://www.w3.org/TR/css-grid-1/) structure.
+The declaration of Multi Row Layout is achieved through [`igx-column-layout`]({environment:angularApiUrl}/classes/igxcolumnlayoutcomponent.html) component.
+Each `igx-column-layout` component should be considered as a block, containing one or multiple `igx-column` components.
+Some of the grid features work on block level (those are listed in the "Feature Integration" section below).
+For example the virtualization will use the block to determine the virtual chunks, so for better performance split the columns into more `igx-column-layout` blocks if the layout allows it.
+There should be no columns outside of those blocks and no usage of `IgxColumnGroupComponent` when configuring a multi row layout.
+Multi Row Layout is implemented on top of the [grid layout](https://www.w3.org/TR/css-grid-1/) specification and should conform to its requirements.

- The virtual directive will use those blocks as a base to determine the virtual chunks.
-For better performance split the columns into more `igx-column-layout` blocks if the layout allows it.

-IgxColumnComponent will expose 4 `@Input` properties to determine the location and size of each cell:
+`IgxColumnComponent` exposes four `@Input` properties to determine the location and span of each cell:
-* `colEnd` - column index where the current field should end.
+* [`colEnd`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#colend) - column index where the current field should end.
 The amount of columns between colStart and colEnd will determine the amount of spanning columns to that field
-* `rowEnd` - row index where the current field should end.
+* [`rowEnd`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#rowend) - row index where the current field should end.
 The amount of rows between rowStart and rowEnd will determine the amount of spanning rows to that field
-* `colStart` - column index from which the field is starting
+* [`colStart`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#colstart) - column index from which the field is starting
-* `rowStart` - row index from which the field is starting
+* [`rowStart`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#rowstart) - row index from which the field is starting

 ```html
 <igx-column-layout>